lukstafi/ppx_minidebug/README.md

   print_endline @@ Int.to_string @@ loop 3
 ```

-Inlined example output.
+Inlined example output, using the Markdown backend for PrintBox.
 Note that the elapsed time is wallclock time (see [`mtime`](https://erratique.ch/software/mtime)) and is due to fluctuate because of e.g. garbage collection or external system events.

 BEGIN DEBUG SESSION
 <details><summary><code>loop = 58435</code> &nbsp;  &lt;16850.93μs&gt;</summary>